Folk theorem (game theory)

 The Folk Theorem suggests that if the players are patient enough and far-sighted (i.e. if the discount factor $\delta \to 1$), then repeated interaction can result in virtually any average payoff in an SPE equilibrium.
 "Virtually any" is here technically defined as "feasible" and "individually rational".

-For example, in the one-shot Prisoner's Dilemma, both players cooperating is not a Nash equilibrium.
-The only Nash equilibrium is that both players defect, which is also a mutual minmax profile.
-One folk theorem says that, in the infinitely repeated version of the game, provided players are sufficiently patient, there is a Nash equilibrium such that both players cooperate on the equilibrium path.
-But if the game is repeated a known finite number of times, backward induction shows that both players will play the one-shot Nash equilibrium in each period, i.e. they will defect each time.

 Setup and definitions

-We start with a basic game, also known as the stage game, which is a n-player game.
+We start with a basic game, also known as the stage game, which is an n-player game.
 In this game, each player has finitely many actions to choose from, and they make their choices simultaneously and without knowledge of the other player's choices.
 The collective choices of the players leads to a payoff profile, i.e. to a payoff for each of the players.
 The mapping from collective choices to payoff profiles is known to the players, and each player aims to maximize their payoff.
 If the collective choice is denoted by x, the payoff that player i receives, also known as player i's utility, will be denoted by $u_i(x)$.

 We then consider a repetition of this stage game, finitely or infinitely many times.
 In each repetition, each player chooses one of their stage game options, and when making that choice, they may take into account the choices of the other players in the prior iterations.
 In this repeated game, a strategy for one of the players is a deterministic rule that specifies the player's choice in each iteration of the stage game, based on all other player's choices in the prior iterations.
 A choice of strategy for each of the players is a strategy profile, and it leads to a payout profile for the repeated game.
 There are a number of different ways such a strategy profile can be translated into a payout profile, outlined below.

 Any Nash equilibrium payoff profile of a repeated game must satisfy two properties: